JimmyDevvvvv/Persistence-Hunter/README.md

 Service enumeration and certain event log queries require admin rights.
 Running without elevation will produce incomplete results without a clear error — some queries will silently return nothing.

-There is no authentication on the API.
 Do not expose port 8000 to a network without a reverse proxy in front of it.

 Signature checking runs a PowerShell subprocess per binary.
 On a system with several hundred services this takes a few minutes.
 It is not designed for real-time use.